seanyyoo/typescript-react-redux-test/README.md

 ### Instructions

-Please write a react typescript (or javascript) redux app to display a table using this api endpoint https://jsonplaceholder.typicode.com/users.
-The project should also include sufficient unit tests.
+Please write a react typescript (or javascript) redux app to display a table using this api endpoint https://jsonplaceholder.typicode.com/users.  **The project should also include sufficient unit tests**.

 Tools to use
 - **create-react-app** https://github.com/facebook/create-react-app